Program Specialist, California TRANScends

 - Proficient in Google docs, Microsoft Outlook email and calendar functions

 - Availability to travel to team meetings throughout the state

-- This is a full-time non-exempt position in Sacramento, California
+- This is a part-time, non-exempt position in the greater Los Angeles area

 - Eligible for full health benefits available to spouses, domestic partners and dependents